joebeard/sheepherding/README.md

 # Installation Instructions

 All of the scripts in the scripts directory are intended to be installed in a very similar way:
-* Create an IAM lambda role with a policy that allows access to the components used in the script, commonly describe on the resources being reported on and SES permissions to send the report.
+* Create an IAM role with a policy that allows access to the components used in the script, example policys are provided in the iam_policy_examples directory.
 * Create a scheduled event to initiate the lambda function as frequently as required, "cron(0 0 ? * 1 *)" will run it weekly at midnight on Sunday for example.
+* Either:
-* Copy and paste the script into the code section, updating any of the customisations defined at the beginning of the handler function (which is always lambda_function.lambda_handler)
+** Copy and paste the script into the code section, updating any of the customisations defined at the beginning of the handler function (which is always lambda_function.lambda_handler)
+** Zip and upload the .py file and specify the handler as file_name.lambda_handler
 * Some of the scripts take longer to run than others and will require more ram, so you may need to increase the limits if you have a very large infrastructure.